rpkg-dev/nocodb/README.md

 <a href="https://cran.r-project.org/package=nocodb" class="pkgdown-release"><img src="https://r-pkg.org/badges/version/nocodb" alt="CRAN Status" /></a>

-nocodb allows to work with NocoDB’s RESTful APIs from R. NocoDB is a web application that provides an intuitive spreadsheet-like front-end for relational databases, see https://nocodb.com.
+nocodb allows to work with NocoDB’s RESTful APIs from R. [NocoDB](https://nocodb.com) is a web application that provides an intuitive spreadsheet-like front-end for relational databases.

 ## Documentation